-If the formula for the number of shares returned takes into account changes in Acquiror stock value since the transaction, the return of the escrowed stock is a separate stock redemption by Acquiror.
-The redemption price is the discharge of the shareholders' indemnity obligations (i.e., the value of the escrowed stock that is redeemed).
+If the formula for the number of shares returned takes into account changes in Acquiror stock value after Closing, the return of the escrowed stock is treated as a separate redemption of Acquiror stock.
+The redemption price is the value of the escrowed stock that is redeemed.
 Rev. Rul.
-78-376, 1978-2 C.B.
-149. According to this ruling, the same amount is added to the redeemed shareholders' basis in its remaining stock of Acquiror.
-Query whether the indemnity amount should be added to the shareholders' basis in all of the Acquiror stock received in the original transaction (including the escrowed stock redeemed).
+78-376, 1978-2 CB 149.
+According to this ruling, the same amount is added to the redeemed shareholders' basis in their remaining Acquiror stock.
+Query whether the indemnity amount should be added to the shareholders' basis in all the Acquiror stock received in the original transaction (including the escrowed stock redeemed).
 If the redemption is treated as a sale under section 302(a), then the redeemed shareholders recognize gain or loss based on the current value of the returned stock and its basis.
-If the redemption is treated as a dividend under section 302(d), then, under Reg. § 1.302-2(c), the basis of the redeemed stock shifts to the other Acquiror stock held by the shareholder.
+If the redemption is treated as a dividend under section 302(d), then, under Reg. § 1.302-2(c), the basis of the redeemed stock generally shifts to the other Acquiror stock held by the shareholder.